 Some of the staging seems forced.
 It’s a two-storey house, but it feels like something out of Harry Potter where they go in a tent and the inside is cavernous — nine people live there even though rooms are off limits — with tropes aplenty (a dumbwaiter, a stair lift, a hidden subterranean room that’s intended purpose is unclear).
 The oldest girl dressing like she’s headed to a sock hop feels silly, too.

 THE BONUS FEATURES

 There’s also a lengthy “making of” that Sandberg wanted to include as something for aspiring directors to watch in that it includes a lot of behind the scenes content.
-At over 40 minutes there’s plenty to digest.
-Rounding out the offerings are a pair of horror short films and a feature that serves as a refresher for how this film ties in with the other Conjuring movies.
+At over 40 minutes, there’s plenty to digest.
+Rounding out the offerings is a pair of horror short films and a feature that serves as a refresher for how this film ties in with the other Conjuring movies.